Congratulations! Finding this article means you’re on your first step to start selling online in the UK.

 When your business grows, you don’t have to settle on selling products online in just one marketplace or only on an ecommerce platform.
 You can later consider multichannel retailing and selling on multiple platforms.

 Let’s recap—we’ve looked at the importance of a niche, choosing the right model for you, and picking a platform for your online business.
-The next big question is how to nail your internet marketing and get your products to sell.
+The next big question is how to nail your internet marketing strategy and get your products to sell.

 A compelling marketing strategy will get more eyes on your ecommerce store and its products.
 It’ll also ensure that the customer visiting your store makes a purchase and won’t click away looking for better alternatives.